zeke-b/mapsmapsmaps/code-avre-equis.md

 # Teletype Scene Template

 SUGGESTED USE:
 Copy and paste this into a text file on your computer.
-Note down your TT scene info.
+Please note your TT scene info.
 We will be releasing this info with the album.

 ## 1
 ```